Flute: History

 Some early flutes were made out of tibias (shin bones).
-The flute has also always been an essential part of Indian culture and mythology, and the cross flute believed by several accounts to originate in India as Indian literature from 1500 BC has made vague references to the cross flute.
+The flute has also always been an essential part of Indian culture, and the cross flute believed by several accounts to originate in India as Indian literature from 1500 BC has made vague references to the cross flute.

 Acoustics

 A flute produces sound when a stream of air directed across a hole in the instrument creates a vibration of air at the hole.
 The airstream creates a Bernoulli or siphon.
-This excites the air contained in the usually cylindrical resonant cavity within the flute.
+This excites the air contained in the resonant cavity (usually cylindrical) within the flute.
 The flutist changes the pitch of the sound produced by opening and closing holes in the body of the instrument, thus changing the effective length of the resonator and its corresponding resonant frequency.
 By varying the air pressure, a flutist can also change the pitch by causing the air in the flute to resonate at a harmonic rather than the fundamental frequency without opening or closing any of the holes.

-Head joint geometry appears particularly critical to acoustic performance and tone, but there is no clear consensus on a particular shape amongst manufacturers.
+Head joint geometry appears particularly critical to acoustic performance and tone, but there is no clear consensus among manufacturers on a particular shape.
 Acoustic impedance of the embouchure hole appears the most critical parameter.
-Critical variables affecting this acoustic impedance include: chimney length (hole between lip-plate and head tube), chimney diameter, and radii or curvature of the ends of the chimney and any designed restriction in the "throat" of the instrument, such as that in the Japanese Nohkan Flute.
+Critical variables affecting this acoustic impedance include: the length of the chimney (the hole between the lip-plate and the head tube), chimney diameter, and radii or curvature of the ends of the chimney and any designed restriction in the "throat" of the instrument, such as that in the Japanese Nohkan flute.

 A study in which professional flutists were blindfolded could find no significant differences between flutes made from a variety of metals.
 In two different sets of blind listening, no flute was correctly identified in a first listening, and in a second, only the silver flute was identified.
 The study concluded that there was "no evidence that the wall material has any appreciable effect on the sound color or dynamic range".